 Takeaways from the Illinois July Sports Betting Report

-Illinois sports betting had its worst month in nearly a year in July, but that followed in line with what most states saw during the summer months.
+IL sportsbooks had their worst month in nearly a year in July, but that followed in line with what most states saw during the summer months.

 Don’t be too concerned.
 For July, Illinois’ total handle of $369.1 million was down 22.5% from June’s $476.5 million, but help is on the way in the form of NFL betting that begins tonight when the Tampa Bay Buccaneers face the Dallas Cowboys.